Disclosure: Hotels.com asked me to share my ideas on what to do in Virginia Beach with kids.

 Things to Do in Virginia Beach with Kids

 There are so many things to do in Virginia Beach with kids that you will never be bored, starting with the obvious beach and boardwalk.
 Venture further afield to check out all the natural attractions as well as the man made attractions.
+You will find plenty of things to do in Virginia Beach whatever your age!

 A Virginia Beach vacation with kids starts at the beach!
 The beach is both wide and long – 28 ft of white sand stretching for 3 miles.
 The downside with Virginia Beach is that it can get crowded near the boardwalk – so go explore further along the beach.
 For example, surfers should head to the Croatan Beach section while families will enjoy the calmer waves of Sandbridge Beach.